Early Years Foundation Stage Curriculum

 For examples of how the children at have the opportunity to play and explore, take part in active learning and create and think critically, please see the video and associated PowerPoint below.

-A copy of some example questions which we may use to support the interpretation of the Characteristics of Effective Learning can be found in the document below.
+A copy of some example questions which we may use to support the interpretation of the Characteristics of Effective Learning can also be found in the document below.

 The carousel of activities which take place at the beginning of each day, enable all children to develop the skills necessary to be successful in writing.